Jim Challinor: Playing career

 Jim Challinor's marriage to Wendy (née Stringer) (birth registered during fourth ¼ 1935 in Warrington district) was registered during fourth ¼ 1956 in Newton district.
 They would go on to have children; Neil Challinor (birth registered during second ¼ 1957 in Newton district), Yvonne Challinor (birth registered during second ¼ 1960 in Runcorn district), and Nadine Challinor (birth registered during third ¼ 1964 in Barrow-in-Furness district).
 During his period of national service he served with the Royal Air Force (RAF), and was based at RAF Padgate in Warrington.
 He also played representative level rugby union for the Royal Air Force.

 Challinor won caps for Great Britain while at Warrington on the 1958 Great Britain Lions tour against Australia and New Zealand.
 He also played for the Lions in the 1960 Rugby League World Cup against France, helping Great Britain to victory.
-Challinor played in the 5–4 victory over St. Helens in the 1959–60 Lancashire County Cup Final during the 1959–60 season at Central Park, Wigan on Saturday 31 October 1959, in front of a crowd of 39,237.
+Challinor played in the 5–4 victory over St. Helens in the 1959–60 Lancashire Cup Final during the 1959–60 season at Central Park, Wigan on Saturday 31 October 1959, in front of a crowd of 39,237.
 Challinor played in the 10–25 defeat by victory over Leeds the Championship Final during the 1960–61 season at Odsal Stadium, Bradford on Saturday 20 May 1961.
 He made 282 appearances for Warrington, scoring 135 tries, kicking 2 goals for 409 points.

 In 1963 Challinor moved to Barrow.
-He played right-, i.e. number 3, and was captain-coach in Barrow's 12–17 defeat by Featherstone Rovers in the 1966–67 Challenge Cup Final during the 1966–67 season at Wembley Stadium, London on Saturday 13 May 1967.
+He played right- and was captain-coach in Barrow's 12–17 defeat by Featherstone Rovers in the 1966–67 Challenge Cup Final during the 1966–67 season at Wembley Stadium, London on Saturday 13 May 1967.

 Jim Challinor opened Challinor Sports at 146 Padgate Lane, Warrington in 1967.